AppDaemon/appdaemon/docs/APPGUIDE.rst

-A large proportion of home automation revolves around waiting for something to happen and then reacting to it; a light level drops, the sun rises, a door opens, etc. The various plugins keep track of every state change that occurs within the system and streams that information to AppDaemon almost immediately.
+A large proportion of home automation revolves around waiting for something to happen and then reacting to it; a light level drops, the sun rises, a door opens, etc. Plugins keep track of every state change that occurs within the system, and they streams that information to AppDaemon almost immediately.

-An individual App however usually doesn't care about the majority of state changes going on in the system; Apps usually care about something very specific, like a specific sensor or light.
+A single App however usually doesn't care about the majority of state changes going on in the system; Apps usually care about something very specific, like a specific sensor or light.
 Apps need a way to be notified when a state change happens that they care about, and be able